-The Cook Islands consist of 15 islands scattered over 1.2 million square miles in the center of the Polynesian triangle of the South Pacific.
-Mangaia is the second largest island in the Cooks, and at an estimated age of 18 million years, it is thought to be one of the oldest islands in the Pacific.
+The Cook Islands consist of 15 islands scattered over 1.2 million square miles in the Polynesian triangle of the South Pacific.
+Mangaia is the second largest island in the Cooks.
+At an estimated age of 18 million years, it is thought to be one of the oldest islands in the Pacific.